siyue-zhang/distributed-computing-notes/README.md

 * Fault Tolerance
 * Increased Performance

 ## Disadvantages of Distributed Systems

 * Hard to detect failure
 * Redundancy
 * Inconsistency
 * Performance bottlenecks

+## Implementation Tools

+### RPC

+### Threads

+* I/O concurrency
+* Parallelism, multi-core machines
+* Convenience, periodic check

+1. Process is a single address space.
+2. Inside a process, there might be multiple Threads.
+3. Processes are separated from each other, threads share memory.

+**Atomic**: "one at a time"

+For example, when accessing or mutating a property is atomic, it means that only one read or write operation can be performed at a time.

+## Concurrency Control